Jishaxe/fquery/README.md

 // inserts "bar" after every element in the array
 $divs(insertTextAfter, 'bar');
 ```

+// i feel like this functionality would be better used in alias, so you can just do fQuery.alias['insertTextAfter'] = ['insertAdjacentText', 'afterend'] and then $divs('insertTextAfter')

 #### When `action` is `array` of `array`s
 `action` is essentially used as a queue of multiple actions, each getting run one after the other.
 This way, you can programmatically queue up functionality, or just pre-load functionality for repeat use.